 The ISAT in Science test draws items from an item bank that consists of Independent College and Career Readiness (ICCR) items and items owned by several other states and one U.S. territory that abide by a Memorandum of Understanding (MOU); partners of the MOU share content, leadership, and new ideas and methods.
-In 2023, the full members of the MOU were Connecticut, Hawaii, Idaho, Montana, Oregon, Rhode Island, Utah, West Virginia, and Wyoming; CAI had a supporting and coordinating role.
-New Hampshire, North Dakota, South Dakota, and the U.S. Virgin Islands observed and participated in some activities.
-CAI and the Idaho SDE worked together to ensure that the items in the test forms which were constructed for all grades within the state uniquely measured the three-dimensional Idaho State Science Standards.
+In 2024, the full members of the MOU were Arkansas, Connecticut, Hawaii, Idaho, Indiana, Montana, New Hampshire, Oregon, Rhode Island, Utah, West Virginia, and Wyoming; CAI had a supporting and coordinating role.
+North Dakota, South Dakota, and the U.S. Virgin Islands observed and participated in some activities.
+CAI and the Department worked together to ensure that the items in the test forms which were constructed for all grades within the state uniquely measured the three-dimensional Idaho Science Standards.

-Table 1 outlines the required uses and citations for the ISAT in Science based on the Idaho code and the federal Every Student Succeeds Act (ESSA) plan.
-The Idaho ISAT in Science fulfills all the requirements described in Table 1.
+Table 1 outlines the required uses and citations for the ISAT in Science based on the Idaho Code (IDAPA) and the federal Every Student Succeeds Act (ESSA) plan.
+The ISAT in Science fulfills all the requirements described in Table 1.